Lion's Mane and Ashwagandha Stack for Brain Fog

 Neuroprotective and Anti-Inflammatory Properties

-Lion's mane delivers broad neuroprotective benefits beyond NGF and acetylcholine support:
+Lion's mane delivers broad neuroprotective benefits beyond NGF and acetylcholine support.
+Each of these mechanisms contributes to a different dimension of brain fog relief.

 • Anti-inflammatory action: The mushroom reduces neuroinflammation, a primary driver of cognitive sluggishness and mood disruption in brain fog.